8 Natural Remedies that May Help Treat Canker Sores

-Although applying baking soda to canker sores can hurt a bit, it is one of the best ways to accelerate healing.
+Although applying baking soda to canker sores can hurt a bit, it may help them heal faster.
+Discover other natural remedies for them here!

-In this article, we will give you a few natural remedies that will help them heal faster.
+In this article, we share a few natural remedies that may help them heal faster.

 Why do canker sores form?

-Before you read about homemade treatments for mouth sores, it is important to know why they form.
-This way, you can prevent them or cure them much more quickly.
+Before you read about possible homemade treatments for mouth sores, it’s important to understand why they form.
+This way, you can reduce your chances of getting them or help cure them much more quickly.

-Also, do not forget to drink 2 liters of water per day in order to keep your mouth hydrated.
-You should also add more vitamin B to your meals to avoid this problem.
+Also, don’t forget to drink 2 liters of water per day in order to keep your mouth hydrated.
+You should also add more vitamin B to your meals.

-The following foods contain high amounts of vitamin B:
+The following foods contain a lot of vitamin B:

-- Whole-grain cereals (rice, wheat germ, millet, oats)
+- Whole-grain cereals (rice, wheat germ, millet, and oats).